 Food & Drink

-The Turquoise Thistle Restaurant, Bar and Lounge feature contemporary thistle prints and a striking modern artwork of the local landmark Arthur’s Seat, which was commissioned specially for the hotel from a student from Edinburgh University.
+The Turquoise Thistle Restaurant, Bar, and Lounge feature contemporary thistle prints and striking modern artwork of the local landmark Arthur’s Seat, which was commissioned specially for the hotel from a student from Edinburgh University.

-You will find the Thistle bar just off reception, which has rust coloured cushioned seating areas and modern decor.
-It has such a cosy atmosphere that it seems popular with locals and it gets busy on weekends.
-On offer is a superb range of local beers, speciality whiskies and cocktails along with a small food menu.
+You will find the Thistle bar just off reception, which has rust-colored cushioned seating areas and modern decor.
+It has such a cozy atmosphere that seems popular with locals and it gets busy on weekends.
+On offer is a superb range of local beers, specialty whiskeys, and cocktails along with a small food menu.